-Academic Competitiveness Grant
+Federal Academic Competitiveness Grant

-The financial aid office will award the Academic Competitiveness Grant (ACG) to eligible students on an individual basis.
+The Office of Financial Aid and Veterans Affairs will award the Federal Academic Competitiveness Grant (ACG) to eligible students on an individual basis.
 Student eligibility is determined by a student submitting a FAFSA, with one major criteria of this program being that they have successfully completed a rigorous high school curriculum.
 The grant amount for this program is dependent upon academic year of study for each student and will be disbursed each semester.